 This checklist is a guide for several of the things you should do in preparation for orientation and registration.
 Keep in mind that this list is not all-inclusive, but it does organize a number of tasks that are required as you transition to UNI.
 It is also important that you carefully read all materials you receive from the University.

-Please also note that freshman orientation is a two-day program.
-It is mandatory to attend all sessions on day one (into the evening), and all sessions on day two (which end by 1:00 pm).
+Please also note that spring orientation is a one-day program.
+It is mandatory to attend your orientation session.
 See the frequently asked questions section of the orientation web page for more information.

 WHAT TO DO BEFORE ORIENTATION